Josh Chapman

-Joshua Antron Chapman (born June 10, 1989) is a former American football nose tackle.
-He attended the University of Alabama and was drafted in the 5th round of the 2012 NFL Draft by the Indianapolis Colts.
+Joshua Antron Chapman (born June 10, 1989) is an American former professional football nose tackle.
+He attended the University of Alabama and was selected by the Indianapolis Colts in the fifth round of the 2012 NFL draft.
 Chapman served as the backup to All-American Terrence Cody during the 2008 and 2009 seasons, and was regarded as one of the better nose guard prospects in his class.

-Chapman appeared on the cover of the October 10, 2011 issue of Sports Illustrated after Alabama's 38–10 victory over Florida.
+Chapman appeared on the cover of the October 10, 2011, issue of Sports Illustrated after Alabama's 38–10 victory over Florida.

-High school career
+Early life

 A native of Birmingham, Alabama, Chapman attended Hoover High School and played high school football under head coach Rush Propst and defensive coordinator Jeremy Pruitt.
 Probst described him as the best defensive lineman in school history.
 As a junior, Chapman tallied 65 tackles, six sacks, and three tackles, while helping the Hoover Buccaneers to a 14–1 season record.
 In his senior season, Chapman recorded 97 tackles, 22 tackles for losses, two sacks, and an interception.
 Hoover finished the season as the 6A state runner-up with a 13–2 record, losing the state final 35–21 to Prattville.
 The only other loss came against Joe McKnight's John Curtis Christian (LA).

 Regarded as a three-star prospect, Chapman was ranked as the No. 32 defensive tackle in his class, which was highlighted by Marvin Austin and Torrey Davis.
 He chose Alabama over offers from Auburn, Mississippi, and Mississippi State.